Header Image

 Global health determinants.

-Demonstrate understanding of how social and structural factors shape health outcomes in a global context
+Demonstrate understanding of how social and structural factors shape health outcomes in a global context.

 Reflective clinical skills.

-Apply clinical observation skills through reflective practice
+Apply clinical observation skills through reflective practice.

 Healthcare system models.